east-sussex-county-council/Escc.Redirects/README.md

 - querystrings on URLs are preserved when redirecting, unless the new URL already has a querystring
 - if a page is missing and no matching redirect is found, it falls through to standard IIS/ASP.NET behaviour for 404 responses

+Errors are reported to [Exceptionless](https://github.com/exceptionless/Exceptionless).

+## Configure the HTTP module

 To begin redirecting URLs you need to register the HTTP module in `web.config`.
 For IIS6 or IIS7+ in Classic mode:

 	<configuration>